Mike Brewer (ice hockey): Career

 Brewer played for Team Canada for a season and then began his professional career in Europe.
 He saw moderate success with several teams in multiple countries but ended up retiring as a player in 1998.
 A decade later, while working as the head coach for Serbian junior teams, Brewer played 18 games for HK Vojvodina, his last appearance as a player.

 Brewer was inducted into the Brown Athletic Hall of Fame in 1999.

 Personal life

-Mike's father was Carl Brewer, an NHL defenseman who won three Stanley Cups with the Toronto Maple Leafs.
+Mike's father was Carl Brewer, an NHL defenceman who won three Stanley Cups with the Toronto Maple Leafs.